gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "I think it's the sash," Mirtan says.
 "Can't take a man in a sash seriously."
 He points the tip of his sword at me.
 "On your knees."

-"But---but I've done nothing wrong!"
+"But—but I've done nothing wrong!"
 I gabble.
 The bottles gurgle again slightly as my arms shake.
-"I just---"
+"I just—"

 "You just thought you could walk up here, a total stranger to us both, and we'd say oh, thank you, what nice wine that it, how kind of you to think of us, down